 Well, I do.
-I would love to read more about people who have depression and how they deal with their depression, I heard from a friend that they used medical marijuana online to manage their issues.
+I would love to read more about people who have depression and how they deal with their depression.
+I’ve read that there are some people who suffer from depression who have tried everything to help with their depression, for example, therapy, exercise, supplement pills from somewhere like Zach Attack Supplements and I have even heard from a friend that they used medical marijuana online to manage their issues.
 I would like to read about what other people are feeling and have felt.
 Because as anyone who has even been through a period of depression can tell you, it feels like the loneliest thing a human can have to go through.

 I was first diagnosed with depression when I was about 13 years old.
 At the time, I’d just started high school at an all-girls boarding school and I was desperately unhappy.
 So unhappy that a doctor gave me some light anti-depressants just to get me back to a normal state.
 Because I just couldn’t get there by myself.
 Even once I had left the school where I was so unhappy, I couldn’t get back to the way I thought normal was supposed to feel.
 I was at the bottom of this black hole full of unhappiness and I was drowning trying to claw my way out.

 Over the next 10 years, I tried about six different medications, on-and-off.
 The unfortunate thing about anti-depressants is that they are kind of trial and error and the results can be a bit hit and miss.
 What works for one person might not work for the other.
 You just have to keep trying till one day you feel like maybe your chest feels a bit lighter and today might be a good day to wash your hair.